 What is an Implementation Network ?

-A GO FAIR Implementation Network (IN) is a consortium committed to defining and creating materials and tools as elements of the Internet of FAIR Data and Services (IFDS).
+A GO FAIR Implementation Network (IN) is a consortium committed to defining and creating specific materials and tools as elements of the Internet of FAIR Data and Services (IFDS).

-What does an Implementation Network do ?
+What do Implementation Networks do ?

-Who can join an Implementation Network ?
+Who can start or join an Implementation Network ?

 Primary requirements of an Implementation Network

 |1.
-Have defined goals/objectives such as building a component or a service, defining a training curriculum or a data stewardship policy, etc.|
+Have defined goals/objectives such as building a component or a service, defining a training curriculum or a data stewardship policy.

 |2.
-Comply with the GO FAIR Rules of Engagement (in special, following the FAIR guiding principles in all developments)
+Comply with the GO FAIR Rules of Engagement (in particular, following the FAIR guiding principles in all developments)

 |3.
-Have enough critical mass* to be regarded as thought leaders in the field of expertise: Potential International Community Impact (PICI).
+Have enough critical mass to be regarded as leaders in the field of expertise: Potential International Community Impact (PICI).